schmir/zimports.el/README.md

 ## Usage

 Call `zimports-buffer` to sort imports in the current python buffer.
-Enable `zimports-mode` to sort imports everytime you save the buffer.
+Enable `zimports-mode` to sort imports every time you save the buffer.

 ## Turn on zimports with dir-locals